-Additional Learning Outcome: Graduates of the pre-pharmacy emphasis will also be able to perform satisfactorily on the Pharmacy College Admission Test (PCAT).
+Additional Learning Outcome: Graduates of the pre-pharmacy emphasis will also be able to demonstrate proficiency in entrance requirements for pharmacy school.

 The pre-pharmacy emphasis gives students a strong foundation in science and mathematics and a broad, liberal arts education.
-Other important skills students acquire are strong reading comprehension and retention, quick understanding of concepts, logical thinking, decision-making, and communication.
+Other important skills students acquire are strong reading comprehension and retention, quick understanding of concepts, logical thinking, decisionmaking, and communication.

 Knowledge of science is very important to understanding medicine.
-Admission requirements to pharmacy schools may require you to take the Pharmacy College Admission Test (PCAT), which tests knowledge of biology, chemistry, and verbal and quantitative skills.
+Admission requirements to pharmacy schools may require you to take the Pharmacy College Admission Test

+(PCAT), which tests knowledge of biology, chemistry, and verbal and quantitative skills.